-The WSIB is the authority to determine who is a worker or an independent operator under the Act and reserves the right to review this ruling at any time.
+The WSIB has the authority to determine who is a worker or an independent operator under the WSIA and reserves the right to review this ruling at any time.

 To avoid liability for unpaid premiums the WSIB recommends that you request a Clearance if your contractor/subcontractor retains help.
 The WSIB issues a Clearance when the contractor’s/subcontractor’s account is in good standing.

-A Clearance is not an instrument for determining worker/independent operator status.
+A Clearance is not an instrument for determining worker or independent operator status.

 A Clearance is not proof an owner, partner, or executive officer has WSIB optional insurance coverage.
-More information on Optional Insurance.
+For more information see Optional Insurance.